82deutschmark/Spy-Story1/README.md

 The application uses two main AI prompts:

-1. **Story Generation Prompt** - Located in `services/story_maker.py` in the `generate_story()` function (around lines 90-140):
+1. **Story Generation Prompt** - Located in `services/story_maker.py` in the `generate_story()` function

-   - Includes character details, narrative style guidelines, and formatting requirements

-2. **Artwork Analysis Prompt** - Located in `services/openai_service.py` in the `analyze_artwork()` function (around lines 90-130):
+2. **Artwork Analysis Prompt** - Located in `services/openai_service.py` in the `analyze_artwork()` function
-   - Instructs ChatGPT how to analyze uploaded character images for the adventure story
-   - Specifies the format for character trait extraction and response formatting

-## API Endpoints

-- `/generate`: Analyze an image with AI
-- `/generate_story`: Generate a story segment
-- `/api/db/health-check`: Check database health
-- `/api/unity/*`: Endpoints for Unity game integration

 ## Character Universe

-The story universe is set in a high-stakes, sexy dramatic international spy network in the year 2070.
+The story universe is set in a high-stakes, sexy dramatic international spy network in the year 2040.
 The world is in a state of emergency with charismatic but incompetent protagonists who are more interested in partying and romance than saving the world.

-## Known Issues and Future Improvements
+## Future Improvements

 - **PayPal Integration**: Complete payment processing for diamond purchases
 - **UI/UX Refinements**: Further improve the user interface for character selection